DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 1. Find the [datadog-serverless (if you didn't rename it)](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=datadog) CloudFormation stack.
 1. Update the stack using template `https://dd-log-sam.s3.amazonaws.com/templates/<VERSION>.yaml`.
 The latest version can be found in the [template.yaml](template.yaml).

+### Upgrade an older version to +3.0.0

+Since version 3.0.0, the forwarder Lambda function is managed by CloudFormation.
+To upgrade an older forwarder installation to 3.0.0 and above, follow the steps below.

+1. Install a new forwarder following the [installation](#installation) steps.
+1. Manually migrate a few triggers on the old forwarder to the new one.
+1. Ensure the new forwarder is working as expected.
+1. Update all the triggers on the old forwarder to the new one, following these [steps](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#send-aws-service-logs-to-datadog).
+1. Delete the old forwarder Lambda function when you feel comfortable.

 ### Adjusting forwarder settings

 1. Find the [datadog-serverless (if you didn't rename it)](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=datadog) CloudFormation stack.